longndt/react-course/lesson1-setup/lab/lab1.md

 - Make sure all interfaces are properly imported
 - Check that all required props are passed to components
 - Verify that event handler types match expected signatures

+**TypeScript Configuration Issues:**

+- If you see errors like "Referenced project must have setting 'composite': true":
+  - Add `"composite": true` to your `tsconfig.node.json` compilerOptions
+  - Change `"noEmit": true` to `"noEmit": false` in `tsconfig.node.json`
+- These errors occur when using project references in TypeScript configurations
+- The fix ensures proper project composition and allows referenced projects to emit files when needed

 **Styling Issues:**